Azure/secrets-store-csi-driver-provider-azure/README.md

 ### Install the Secrets Store CSI Driver and the Azure Keyvault Provider
 **Prerequisites**

 Recommended Kubernetes version:
-- For linux - v1.16.0+
+- For Linux - v1.16.0+
-- For windows - v1.18.0+
+- For Windows - v1.18.0+

 **Deployment using Helm**